 For eCommerce sellers, there are pros and cons to both DIY shipping and hiring a 3PL.
 That said, with the holiday season approaching, it really comes down to one thing.
 Will you be able to keep up with the rush?
 If you’re doing it yourself, will you be able to get your customers their orders faster and cheaper than the competition?
 And even if you can, do you really want to?

-If you’re staying small this year, DIY is probably a great fit.
+If you’re staying small this year, DIY is probably a great fit for your needs.
 But if things are going to get hectic, it’s probably worth calling an experienced third-party logistics provider.
-We can get you a quote within 24 hours for services including:
+You can get a fulfillment quote from us within 24 hours for services that include:

 - Nationwide warehousing